timotheuslin/ZapNvme.efi/README.md

-ZapNvme
+ZapNvme.efi
 ===
-Wipe out an NVME-SSD's GPT tables
+A UEFI shell utility that zaps an NVME SSD's GUID Partition Tables (GPT)<br>
+**WARNING: when an SSD's GPT is wiped out, it would become non-bootable if it was an OS disk.**

 ## Prerequisites:
 1. Python 3.6+,
 2. git 2.17.0+
-3. UDK/EDK2 code tree in following tags: edk2-stable{201911, 202002}
+3. [UDK/EDK2 code tree](https://github.com/tianocore/edk2) in following tags: edk2-stable{201911, 202002}

 ## Generic prerequisites for the UDK porting: